-77. The Committee Defendants' failures all served Wells Fargo's interests, as the selection of proprietary investments for the Plan provided earned Wells Fargo money; supported its asset management business, and/or provided seed money for Wells Fargo to launch new fund products.
+66. The Committee Defendants' failures all served Wells Fargo's interests, as the selection of proprietary investments for the Plan provided earned Wells Fargo money, supported its asset management business, and/or provided seed money for Wells Fargo to launch new fund products.

-a) The Target Date CITs
+a) The Target CITs

-- 78. In 2016, Wells Fargo Bank, N.A. established a new series of target date collective investment trusts ("CITs") called the "Wells Fargo/State Street Target CITs" (the "Target Date CITs").
-The Target Date CITs were designed to invest the Plan's assets into a series of other Wells Fargo funds. - 79.
-In general, target date funds provide a "set it and forget it" investment option for retirement investors that do not want to actively manage their retirement savings.
+67. In 2016, Wells Fargo Bank, N.A. established a new series of target date collective investment trusts called the "Wells Fargo/State Street Target CITs" (the "Target

+CITs").
+The Target CITs were designed to invest the Plan's assets into a series of other Wells Fargo funds.

+68. In general, target date funds provide a "set it and forget it" investment option for retirement investors that do not want to actively manage their retirement savings.
 Target date funds automatically rebalance their portfolios to become more conservative as the participant gets closer to retirement.
 The "target date" refers to the date on which the participant intends to retire and is typically part of the fund's name.
-For instance, "2030" target date funds are designed for individuals who intend to retire in the year 2030. - 80.
-The Target Date CITs were established under the Declaration of Trust. - 81.
-The Target Date CITs are the default option for Plan participants that do not select a specific investment option for their retirement savings in the Plan. - 82.
-All assets within the Target Date CITs are ERISA-governed "plan assets" within the meaning of 29 C.F.R. § 2510.3-101. - 83.
-Upon their creation in 2016, the Committee Defendants added the Target Date CITs to the Plan, even though the funds had no prior performance history or track record which could demonstrate that they were appropriate funds for the Plan.
-Despite the lack of a track record, the Committee Defendants "mapped," or transferred, nearly \$5 billion of participant retirement savings from the Plan's previous target date option into the Target Date CITs.
+For instance, "2030" target date funds are designed for individuals who intend to retire in the year 2030.

+69. The Target CITs were established under the Declaration of Trust.

+70. The Target CITs are the default option for Plan participants that do not select a specific investment option for their retirement savings in the Plan.

+71. All assets within the Target CITs are ERISA-governed "plan assets" within the meaning of 29 C.F.R. § 2510.3-101.

+72. Upon their creation in 2016, the Committee Defendants transferred the Plan's holdings in the Wells Fargo Dow Jones Target Date Funds into the Wells Fargo/State Street Target CITs , even though the Target CITs had no prior performance history or track record which could demonstrate that they were appropriate funds for the Plan.
+Despite the lack of a track record, the Committee Defendants "mapped," or transferred, nearly \$5 billion of Plan participant retirement savings from the Wells Fargo Dow Jones Target Date Funds into the Target CITs.

-84. The Committee Defendants' decision to funnel Plan assets into untested, proprietary funds/CITs flouts fundamental standards of prudent investing.
+73. The Committee Defendants' decision to funnel Plan assets into untested, proprietary funds/CITs flouts fundamental standards of prudent investing.
 The Department of Labor has advised that, "[i]n general, plan fiduciaries should engage in an objective process to obtain information that will enable them to evaluate the prudence of any investment option made available under the plan.
 For example, in selecting a TDF [target date fund] you should consider prospectus information, such as information about performance (investment returns) and investment fees and expenses."2

-- 85. The Committee Defendants plainly did not (and necessarily could not) meet this threshold standard, because no "information about performance" existed for the brand-new Target Date CITs into which nearly \$5 billion of Plan assets were transferred in 2016, and thus Plan fiduciaries had nothing to consider.
+74. The Committee Defendants plainly did not (and necessarily could not) meet these threshold standards and the IPS's requirements, because no information about historical performance existed for the brand-new Wells Fargo/State Street Target CITs into which nearly \$5 billion of Plan assets were transferred in 2016.
+In other words, the Plan fiduciaries had nothing to consider.
 At a minimum, prudent fiduciary process requires a three-year performance history for an investment option prior to its inclusion in a plan.
-Nonetheless, the Committee Defendants decided to include the newly-created proprietary funds to serve Wells Fargo's business interests in providing seed money for its new fund products. - 86.
-In transferring Plan assets into the newly-launched Target Date CITs, the Committee Defendants served Wells Fargo's business interests at the expense of Plan participants and beneficiaries, and disregarded basic fiduciary process. - 87.
-In turn, the Target Date CITs invest the Plan's assets into other Wells Fargo funds, also CITs, such as the Wells Fargo/SSGA Global Equity Index Fund, the Wells Fargo/SSGA Global Bond Index Fund, and the Wells Fargo/BlackRock Short-term Investment Fund.
-Each of these three funds are Wells Fargo products that are marketed to outside investors and directly and/or indirectly pay fees to Wells Fargo.
+Nonetheless, the Committee Defendants decided to include the newly-created proprietary funds to serve Wells Fargo's business interests in providing seed money for its new fund products.

+75. In transferring Plan assets in the Wells Fargo Dow Jones Target Funds into the newly-launched Wells Fargo/State Street Target CITs, the Committee Defendants served Wells Fargo's business interests at the expense of Plan participants and beneficiaries, and disregarded basic fiduciary process.